hedyhli/starcli/CONTRIBUTING.md

 ### Opening a pull request

-Once you've worked on your feature/bugfix etc, you can open a pull request using the `develop` branch as the base branch.
+Once you've worked on your feature/bugfix etc, you can open a pull request using the `main` branch as the base branch.
 Write a clear and concise PR title, and a detailed description of why you made the change, whether it is related to any issues etc. And I will review it as soon as I can.

 ### Setting up development environment